 Intelligence; Terrorism; Security Studies; Homeland Security; National Security Policy; International Relations Theory

 Erik J. Dahl joined the faculty of the Department of National Security Affairs as an assistant professor in September 2008.
 He received his Ph.D. from The Fletcher School of Tufts University, from which he also received a Master of Arts in Law and Diplomacy.
 Before joining NPS, from 2006 to 2008 Dahl was a pre-doctoral research fellow in the International Security Program at the Belfer Center for Science and International Affairs at Harvard's Kennedy School of Government.
-At NPS, Dahl also teaches on the faculty of the Center for Homeland Defense and Security
+At NPS, Dahl also teaches on the faculty of and is the Academic Associate for the Center for Homeland Defense and Security.

 Dahl retired from the U.S. Navy in 2002 after serving 21 years as an intelligence officer.
 From 1999 to 2002 he served on the faculty of the Naval War College in Newport, Rhode Island, where he taught courses on joint military operations, intelligence, and the future of warfare.

-Dahl's work has been published in Studies in Conflict and Terrorism, Intelligence and National Security, Homeland Security Affairs, The Journal of Strategic Studies, the U.S. Naval Institute Proceedings, Joint Force Quarterly, Defence Studies, and The Naval War College Review.
+Dahl's work has been published in Political Science Quarterly, Journal of Policing, Intelligence and Counter Terrorism, Studies in Conflict and Terrorism, Intelligence and National Security, Homeland Security Affairs, The Journal of Strategic Studies, the U.S. Naval Institute Proceedings, Joint Force Quarterly, Defence Studies, and The Naval War College Review.

 Prior to arriving in Monterey, he frequently served as an analyst for Boston and New England newspapers and television stations concerning intelligence, terrorism, and national security.
 In addition to his Ph.D. and MALD from the Fletcher School, he holds master's degrees from the London School of Economics and the Naval War College, and a bachelor's degree from Harvard College.